pcraciunoiu/embrangler_pelican/content/posts/2024-07-30-q2-reflections.md

 * Continued therapy
 * Meditations, workouts, emotional releases
 * Played with friends, spent time with family, grilled
+* Made friends/connections kiteboarding, some of which I hope to see again soon!
 * More detached from work, relaxed more in the afternoons.
 * Connected more deeply with my partner
 * Continued awareness of stress state/PNS